qiskit-community/qiskit-textbook/documentation/ch-applications/qaoa.rst

 -----------

 0. The QAOA algortihm produces a bit string, is this string the optimal solution for this graph?
-Compare the experiemental results from the superconducting chip with the results from the local QASM simulation.
+Compare the experimental results from the superconducting chip with the results from the local QASM simulation.

 1. We have computed the cost function :math:`F_1` analytically in